Certificate management

 10

-Local Machine should be selected as the Store Location.
-Click [ Next ] to continue.
+Select Local Machine as the Store Location.
+Select [ Next ] to continue.

 11

-Click [ Browse ], find and select the leaf certificate file (i.e., IgDemo.pem), then click [ Next ].
+Select [ Browse ], find and select the leaf certificate file (such as IgDemo.pem), and select [ Next ].

 12

-Leave the default option selected to place all certificates in the Personal certificate store, then click [ Next ].
+Leave the default option selected to place all certificates in the Personal certificate store, and select [ Next ].

 13

-Review the summary of the selected options, then click [ Finish ].
-(Note: A notification window should pop up stating that the import was successful.)
+Review the summary of the selected options, and select [ Finish ].

 14